eibens/edcb/README.md

 > [edcb] (for _Eibens-Deno Continuous Build_) is an opinionated workflow for
 > building a [Deno] project locally and in a CI environment.
 It is implemented
-> as a bash script and can be used in a local shell and [GitHub Actions].
+> as a bash script and can be used in a local shell and with [GitHub Actions].

 [![License][license-shield]](LICENSE) [![Deno doc][deno-doc-shield]][deno-doc]
 [![Deno module][deno-land-shield]][deno-land]